publiccodenet/about/activities/finance-management/bookkeeping.md

 * Bank statements can be downloaded from the Rabobank dashboard
 * Rabobank is linked to Exact, so we don't need to submit the statements
 * Credit card statements are sent by post and also available in the Rabobank dashboard.
-The credit card statements need to be mailed to Exact every month: <2y4k@verkoop.exactonline.nl> as PDF.
+The credit card statements need to be emailed to Exact every month: <2y4k@verkoop.exactonline.nl> as PDF.

 ## Budget